 Phone: (801) 863-5742

 Studies the founding of American constitutional government.
 Considers the cultural, economic, legal, political, and social ramifications of the Constitution of the United States.

 Examines the relationship between law and politics.
 Addresses the impact of politics on the judiciary and the strengths and weaknesses of law as a means of social order.
 Focuses on general issues of legal and political theory and the social and political functions of law.

-Examines the political and constitutional foundations of American constitution-making, beginning with classical Greece and Roman and ending with the United States Bill Rights of 1791.
-Employs a comparative analysis of early Anglo-American constitutional thought, with special attention being given to the writings of prominent 17th century and 18th century constitutional theorists (e.g. Coke, Bacon, Burke, Penn, Dickinson, Mason, Adams, Madison, and Marshall).
+Examines the political and constitutional foundations of American constitution-making, beginning with classical Greece and Rome, and ending with the United States Bill Rights of 1791.
+Employs a comparative analysis of early Anglo-American constitutional thought, with special attention given to the writings of prominent 17th and 18th century constitutional theorists (e.g. Coke, Bacon, Burke, Penn, Dickinson, Mason, Adams, Madison, and Marshall).

 Examines the political and constitutional arguments of the Framers of the Federal Constitutional Convention of 1787.
 Discusses the strengths and weaknesses of the design of the Constitution and the alternative language and plans presented at the Convention.
 Examines the ratification of the Constitution, focusing on the Anti-Federalists' critique and the Federalists' defense of that historic document.
 Employs a critical analysis of the political factors that affected the drafting and ratifying of the Constitution.

 Examines the United States Constitution as the political blueprint of American national government.
 Explores the basic constitutional powers and structures of the federal government, and the prominent political and constitutional conflicts between the executive, legislative, and judicial branches.
 Addresses such key elements of constitutional design as limited and empowered government, enumerated and implied powers, separation of powers, checks and balances, federalism, and the Bill of Rights.
 Employs a critical analysis of modern constitutional politics.